Your Restaurant Can Completely Open…Now What?

 If it’s been a while since your restaurant has been 100 percent open, the chances are that your whole team hasn’t been present 100 percent of the time.
 Whether you are welcoming back old employees or hiring new ones for a new era of service, be prepared to train everyone on your updated safety policies.
 Are you requiring masks in your restaurant?
 Will your servers have to wear gloves?
 What’s your new seating policy?
 All of these points and more will help your staff stay updated on your safety standards and keep your restaurant’s reputation high in the community.

 Your patrons may be ready to get back to eating out but no one wants to be unnecessarily exposed to germs.

-Many restaurants have transferred their physical menus into a digital format that cell phones can read via QR code.
+Many restaurants and deli shops have transferred their physical menus into a digital format that cell phones can read via QR code.
 This practice creates a low contact ordering experience that prevents having to continually sanitize plastic menus or waste countless disposable menus.